RoadieGamer/LioranBoard-2-Official/README.md

+This is BETA version.
+It might be unstable, please use and download at your own risk.

 This is the ONLY official LioranBoard 2 source.
 Please be careful downloading it from any other sources.

 Find LioranBoard official documentation at https://lioranboard.ca/docs2